Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Photo by Ilustrado Restaurant

-Opened in 1989, Ilustrado has been regarded as one of the best restaurants in Intramuros—and it’s no surprise as to why.
+Opened in 1989, Ilustrado Restaurant has long been regarded as one of the best dining spots in Intramuros Old Town—and it's easy to see why.

 Photo by Ilustrado Restaurant

-Ilustrado’s has the Adobong Bagnet and Prawns with Taba ng Talangka—pork belly is simmered in six spices and sauce mixed with crab fat until tender.
-The heart-stopping dish holds a tag that reads “Please Be Careful with My Heart” on the menu.
+Ilustrado’s signature dishes include Adobong Bagnet and Prawns with Taba ng Talangka, where tender pork belly is simmered in a blend of six spices and crab fat sauce.
+This rich, flavorful dish carries a special warning on the menu: "Please Be Careful with My Heart."

 Ristorante Delle Mitre